 Help Your Turtle Lay an Egg

 The biggest caring you a show to her during pregnancy is to arrange a proper place so that she could lay eggs in peace.
-There’s two way to do it:
+There are two ways to do it:

-- Indoor: You can fill the two-third of a large container where the turtle will lay an egg.
-However, as your fill-up, the box with sands, pour some water on it to ensure the sand holds on to moisture.
+- Indoor: You can fill the two-thirds of a large container where the turtle will lay an egg.
+However, as your fill up, up the box with sand, and pour some water on it to ensure the sand holds on to moisture.
 Lastly, place a lid partially on the container to create a shedding effect.
-This way, an expecting turtle will lay eggs indoor.
+This way, an expecting turtle will lay eggs indoors.

 - Outdoor: it’s simple and straightforward.
 You only need to ensure that the expecting mother will remain safe from predators.
 Once she feels secure in the yard or nearby ponds, she will dig a nest to lay an egg.